SHD118/ReadMe-Generator/README.md

 ## Tests
   N/A
 ## Questions?
 Want to see more of my work?
-[Github Link](https://github.com/https://github.com/SHD118/ReadMe-Generator)
+[Github Link](https://github.com/https://github.com/SHD118/ReadMe-Generator#resources/credit)
 <br/>
 Want to learn more please contact me at shdesai118@gmail.com
-## Resources/Credit
+## Resources
 https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba